calvinc404/website/_includes/PST2/BasicSets.md

 <h4>Basic Set Facts and Algebra</h4>
-Theorems should be proven by the reader
+Theorems should be proven by the reader (I'll distinguish definitions, axioms, and theorems later)
 {% raw %}
 <ul>